Breedervac-IV-PlusThis page contains information on Breedervac-IV-Plus for veterinary use.

 Breedervac-IV-PlusThis treatment applies to the following species:

-BREEDERVAC-IV-PLUS is prepared using specific pathogen free (SPF) or approved substrates and contains Newcastle disease virus, infectious bronchitis disease virus (Massachusetts type), two strains of avian reovirus (1733 and 2408), and Standard, GLS, and Delaware (A and E) strains of infectious bursal disease virus, inactivated and suspended in the aqueous phase of an oil adjuvant emulsion.
+This vaccine is prepared using specific pathogen free (SPF) or approved substrates and contains Newcastle disease virus, infectious bronchitis disease virus (Massachusetts type), Standard, GLS, and Delaware (A and E) strains of infectious bursal disease virus, and two strains of avian reovirus (1733 and 2408), inactivated and suspended in the aqueous phase of an oil adjuvant emulsion.

-Allow the vaccine to reach ambient temperature, 16-27°C (60-80°F), shake well before use and periodically during use.
-Inject 0.5 ml intramuscularly or subcutaneously in chickens at least 3 weeks old, using an 18 gauge x 1/2” or 1/4” needle.
+ADMINISTRATION: Allow the vaccine to reach ambient temperature, 16° to 27°C (60° to 80°F), shake well before use and periodically during use.
+Inject 0.5 ml intramuscularly or subcutaneously in chickens using an 18-gauge x 1/2” or 1/4” needle.

-Although this vaccine can be used for primary vaccination at three weeks of age or older, available evidence suggests that the best protection is obtained when it is used for revaccination of chickens previously immunized (primed) with the same type of live virus vaccines.
-Do not administer this vaccine during the critical egg laying period from onset until after peak production.
+VACCINATION PROGRAM: Although this vaccine can be used for primary vaccination at three weeks of age or older, available evidence suggests that the best protection is obtained when it is used for revaccination of chickens previously immunized (primed) with the same type of live virus vaccines.

 Example: Breeder chickens.